SOCIAL MEDIA POLICY

 SAC and its members may also need to comply with social media guidance issued by relevant regulatory bodies (for example, Scottish Cycling, Sport Scotland etc)

 5. BREACHES OF THE COMMUNICATIONS AND SOCIAL MEDIA POLICY

-SAC will be required to conduct further enquiries when it is made aware of alleged inappropriate online behavior or where a potential breach of this policy or any other SA policy or Regulation is reported.
+SAC will be required to conduct further enquiries when it is made aware of alleged inappropriate online behaviour or where a potential breach of this policy or any other SAC policy or Regulation is reported.
 This may include using comments, videos, photographs, or any other online material which have been posted or shared on social media sites as part of this investigatory evidence and, if appropriate, any subsequent disciplinary process.
-Serious breaches may result in the potential termination of an individual’s association with SA.
+Serious breaches may result in the potential termination of an individual’s association with SAC.
 It may also be required to report activity to the Police.

 While social media has many personal and professional benefits, unfortunately it also has the ability to cause great distress, upset and harm to users.
 The anonymous nature of social media accounts and lack of joined up legislation in the industry often means that it’s hard to identify the responsible parties, and users that are subjected to hate speech, discrimination, harassment or bullying, trolling, and other negative online communications can feel scared, isolated, and powerless.
 Issues can escalate quickly and can often return unexpectedly as new users see and share the content.

 If you become involved in an issue on a communication channel or social media:

 do not engage in conversation.
 Engaging and responding often draws more attention to the content due to algorithm design and means more people will see and become involved, this could also be interpreted as internet trolling.

 follow the advice in this policy to help keep yourself safe and your data secure.

 take care of your mental health and wellbeing – contact the info@ScottishAdventure.org if you want to discuss the issue and the impact it has on your wellbeing.